camwestwood/xapi/common_structures.md

 and context.account.homepage gives the URL of the home page of the application for which the login id applies.
 </td></tr><tr>
 <td>
-context.extensions.recipeVersion [0.1]
+context.extensions.version [0.1]
 context.extensions.https://xapi.jisc.ac.uk/devicelocation [0.1]
 </td>
 <td>
-The <b>recipeVersion</b> extension is recommended, and identifies the recipe (and its version) which was followed to create the xAPI statement.<br/>
+The <b>version</b> extension is recommended, and identifies the version of the Jisc xAPI profile found on the ReadMe page.<br/>
 devicelocation is an optional geojson object with  geolocation details of the device used to attend the event.
 </td>
 </tr>